-But didn’t you read somewhere else that email marketing was dead as dead and chat bots are the thing now?
-In this Email Marketing Geginners Guide you will find out why (and how) to get started with email marketing.
+But didn’t you read somewhere else that email marketing was dead as dead and chatbots are the thing now?
+In this Email Marketing Beginners Guide, you will find out why (and how) to get started with email marketing.

 This post includes affiliate links – if you buy through my link I may get paid a commission but the price remains the same for you.
 Thank you for your support.

-It’s true to say that technology has come a long way since the inception of email marketing but everyone who is at the top of their game in the online world has an email marketing strategy.
+It’s true to say that technology has come a long way since the start of email marketing.
+But everyone who is at the top of their game in the online world has an email marketing strategy.
+Why?

 According to Hubspot, email marketing currently returns $42 for every $1 spent!
 Check out their Email Marketing Strategy post to get more interesting stats here.

 This is not to say that you either do social media OR email marketing.
 In fact, the 2 work hand in hand.
 According to nonprofit hub, the click-through rate increases by 158% when social sharing is included in emails.

 Only today I received an email from someone I have just subscribed to and I felt compelled to click on the link to his YouTube video.
 I watched it in its entirety for 12 minutes!
 What a result!
 Engagement is the name of the game.

 This is a great question.
 You want to offer something that inspires a feeling of exclusivity – this is not just something that if they rooted around on your website they could find.